 - You’re taking this meeting seriously enough to make a plan

-- Exactly what they should expect from this meeting
+- Exactly what they to expect from this meeting

 - A clear reason why it’s in their best interest to show up

-In this agenda, there should be a clear value prop for the prospect themselves.
+Your agenda should include a clear value prop for the prospect themselves.
 What will they gain by showing up to this meeting?
 How will they benefit?

 If your agenda answers that question for the prospect, they’ll be more motivated to be ready and engaged during the discovery call.

-Now that the discovery call is scheduled and you’re prepped to go, let’s dig into 9 steps you need to follow during the call for an effective discovery call.
+Now that the discovery call is scheduled and you’re prepped, let’s dig into the 10 steps you need to follow during the call for an effective discovery call.